-On January 16, 2024, after the Nominating and Governance Committee made an initial recommendation of the Board Nominees, the Board received a letter from the Saba Hedge Fund regarding its intent to nominate the Hedge Fund Nominee for election as a Class III Trustee.
-The Nominating and Governance Committee and the Board undertook a thorough evaluation of the Hedge Fund Nominee.
-In connection with such evaluation, the Nominating and Governance Committee and the Board reviewed the communication from the Saba Hedge Fund, including information regarding the qualifications of the Hedge Fund Nominee, reviewed a trustee guestionnaire completed by the Hedge Fund Nominee and conducted an interview with the Hedge Fund Nominee.
+On April 18, 2024, the Board received a letter from the Karpus Fund regarding its intent to nominate the Karpus Nominees for election as Class III Trustees.
+The Nominating and Governance Committee and the Board undertook a thorough evaluation of the Karpus Nominees.
+In connection with such evaluation, the Nominating and Governance Committee and the Board reviewed the communication from the Karpus Fund, including information regarding the gualifications of the Karpus Nominees, and reviewed trustee questionnaires completed by the Karpus Nominees.
 The Board also considered presentations from Fund management.
-The Board concluded that the current Trustees, including the Board Nominees for election as Class III Trustees, have extensive experience with registered closed-end funds generally and/or with this Fund, its objective, strategies and service providers.
-On the other hand, the Board concluded that the Hedge Fund Nominee does not have the same experience with the Fund (or comparable funds from other sponsors), its investment objective and strategies and its service providers.
-In addition, the Board assessed that the Hedge Fund Nominee does not have the extensive experience with investment company governance under U.S. law possessed by the current Trustees.
-The Board also considered that the Hedge Fund Nominee may seek to advance the short-term goals of the Saba Hedge Fund rather than the long-term interests of all Fund shareholders.
+The Board concluded that the current Trustees, including the Board Nominees for election as Class III Trustees, have extensive experience with registered investment companies and the current Trustees are experienced with closed-end funds generally and with the Fund, its objective, strategies and service providers.
+On the other hand, the Board concluded that the Karpus Nominees do not have the same experience with investment company governance generally nor with the Fund (or comparable funds from other sponsors), its investment obiective and strategies and its service providers.
+The Board also considered that the Karpus Nominees may seek to advance the self-interested goals of Karpus rather than the overall interests of Fund shareholders, particularly in light of Karpus's simultaneous proposal to terminate the Fund's investment advisory agreement, which the Board unanimously opposes.
 In addition, the Board considered the benefits of the unitary board structure described under "-Board Leadership Structure and Risk Oversight."
-Therefore, the Nominating and Governance Committee and the Board continue to support the nomination of the Board Nominees for election as Class III Trustees.
+Therefore, the Nominating and Governance Committee and the Board support the nomination of the Board Nominees for election as Class III Trustees.
 The Board unanimously recommends that shareholders vote FOR the election of the Board Nominees listed in this Proxy Statement and on the enclosed WHITE proxy card.

-The Board does NOT endorse the Hedge Fund Nominee and unanimously recommends that you disregard and do not return any proxy card you receive from Saba.
-Voting "AGAINST" or to "WITHHOLD" or to "ABSTAIN" with respect to the Hedge Fund Nominee on a proxy card sent to you by Saba is NOT the same as voting for the Board Nominees because a vote "AGAINST" or to "WITHHOLD" or to "ABSTAIN" with respect to the Hedge Fund Nominee on its proxy card will revoke any proxy you previously submitted.
-If you have previously submitted a proxy card sent to you by Saba, you can revoke that proxy and vote for the Board Nominees by delivering a duly executed WHITE proxy card bearing a later date, by voting again through the toll-free number or the internet address listed in the WHITE proxy card or by attending the Annual Meeting and voting your shares in person.
+The Board does NOT endorse the Karpus Nominees and unanimously recommends that you disregard and do not return any proxy card you receive from Karpus.
+Voting "AGAINST" or to "WITHHOLD" or to "ABSTAIN" with respect to the Karpus Nominees on a proxy card sent to you by Karpus is NOT the same as voting for the Board Nominees.
+In addition, a vote "AGAINST" or to "WITHHOLD" or to "ABSTAIN" with respect to the Karpus Nominees on a proxy card sent to you by Karpus will revoke any proxy you previously submitted.
+If you have previously submitted a proxy card sent to you by Karpus, you can revoke that proxy and vote for the Board Nominees by delivering a duly executed WHITE proxy card bearing a later date, by voting again through the toll-free number or the internet address listed in the WHITE proxy card or by attending the Annual Meeting and voting your shares in person.
 Only your latest dated proxy will be counted.
 Merely attending the Annual Meeting, however, will not revoke any previously submitted proxy.